-The catch basin drainage system takes its name for its unique container-like shape.
-It is in low areas of your yard where lots of water is collected.
-The basic design consists of a grate (cover) that fits into the box where water can get into it.
-The grating filter most unwanted debris from the water collected.
+The Catch Basin Drainage System receives its name for its unique container-like shape.
+We place them in low areas of your yard where lots of water is collected.
+The basic design consists of a grate (cover) that fits into the box where water can fill it.
+The grating filters out most unwanted debris from the water collected.
 The water is then forced down into the container and led away from your home through PVC pipes.
-These pipes are called the inflow and outlet pipes.
+These pipes are called the Inflow and Outlet Pipes.
 The proper material is necessary for ensuring the longevity of this drainage.
-Houston Landscape Pros recommends and uses the PVC SDR 35 pipe.
+Houston Landscape Pros recommends and uses the PVC SDR 35 Pipe.

 The pipe’s components include a polyvinyl chloride (PVC) material that is a durable, hard plastic with no flexibility.
 The proper size for residential or small commercial building landscape drainage systems is the SDR 35.
 The SDR 35 is a general classification for a PVC pipe’s wall thickness.
 Unlike the corrugated drain pipes, the SDR 35 PVC pipes can be for underground use.
 The wall thickness provides the proper protection against friction caused by the water, movements in the soil, and potential damage from root systems.
 If these pipes get clogged, we clean them with an Electric Sewer Snake without causing damage to the pipes.